 So, that’s it for now.

-I don't know where she's going with her career.
-I'm not specifically invested in her love life.
-I even went through a phase where I refused to admit being a Swiftie.
-But then, my dear friend hit me with a question that made me laugh out loud and came out of my denial:
+I don’t know where Taylor is going with her career (but seeing how far she’s come made my heart expand with pride and admiration).
+I’m not specifically invested in her love life either (I hope she does find long-lasting, real love though, if that what’s she’s in for).
+Fun fact, I even went through a phase where I refused to admit I was a Swiftie, until my dear friend hit me with a question that made me laugh out loud and came out of my denial:

-My friend had just posted a story about watching the Eras Tour concert movie that day, and I messaged her, asking where she went, because I wanted to find the same vibe.
-At the time, I was seriously considering going to see the movie for the third time, because my second experience wasn’t it - the crowd was too introverted for my liking.
+My friend had just posted a story about watching The Eras Tour concert movie that day, and I messaged her, asking where she went, because I wanted to find the same vibe.
+At the time, I was thinking of going to see the movie for the third time, because my second experience wasn’t it - the crowd was too introverted for my liking.
 So I hesitated and said: “I’m considering it… but going to the same movie three times when I’m not a Swiftie seems a bit much, yeah?”
-And she, completely unimpressed, threw it right back at me: “On what level of denial are you that you claim you’re not a Swiftie, but considering seeing the same movie for the third time?”
+And she, completely unimpressed, threw it right back at me: “On what level of denial are you that you claim not to be a Swiftie, but seriously considering seeing the same movie for the third time?”

 A slap in the face.

 She didn’t have to call me out like that, but she did.
 And too bad she was right.
-So, I made peace with the fact that maybe I’m not the hardcore Swiftie who buys flight tickets to attend her concert (yet) nor one who defends her on every online platform, but I am the Swiftie who absorbs her lyrics, takes them in, and holds them to heart.
-Her work has single-handedly brought me through a lot of difficult seasons and made me feel a little less lonely in a lot of delicate moments.
-For that, I'm really grateful.
+So, I made peace with the fact that I may not be the hardcore Swiftie who buys flight tickets to attend her concert (yet) nor one who defends her on every online platform, but I AM the Swiftie who absorbs her lyrics, takes them in, and holds them to heart.
+Her work has single-handedly brought me through a lot of difficult seasons, and made me feel a little less lonely in a lot of delicate moments.
+For that, I’m really grateful.

-I'm so happy to finally share with you some of my thoughts on this.
+I’m so happy to finally share with you some of my thoughts on this.
 I kept it to myself for over a year.
 I thank technology for allowing me to record this blog post then convert it to text, saving my eyes from exploding in excessive contact with screens.
-I then spent a day refining the original text, with a bit of help from ChatGPT, about 10% of it.
+I then spent a day refining the original text, with a bit of help from ChatGPT.
 Thanks, mate!

 I hope you enjoyed it.